 The week went by and to the manager’s surprise, there was a pile up of inventory the next week.
 The manager could have blamed the demand planners again, but he decided otherwise.
 With structured analytics it was now possible to link the information consistently to be able to connect the dots.
 With the hierarchical configuration linkage, the client went further and checked the sales in the region.
 These were increasing as per the demand projections.
 The sourcing report linked to this showed the production increase at the manufacturing plant as well.
 The manufacturing in the previous week was in line with the actual sales.
 This indeed implied that the demand planners had done their job well but something went wrong elsewhere.

 The manager was now intrigued at the situation and dwelled further.
 With the ability to slice and dice data, it did not take much

 This is just one of the examples that demonstrate the synergy of Analytics and Optimization.
 With such tools the focus of analysis could easily be spread across a wider spectrum rather than recalling the events that are already known.
-The drill down linkage capability of through a structured dimensional model was the most effective in our case.
+The drill down linkage capability through a structured dimensional model was the most effective differentiator in our case.

 Joining the dots backwards we can recall a concept from the